Sophie-Williams/GameATron4000/docs/trial2.md

 This code listens to all activities sent by the bot, filters out the Message activities and then translates the text within the Message activities using the Translator Text API.

-3. In *Startup.cs* replace the line `// TODO Trial 2: Register middleware here.` with the following code-snippet:
+3. Now we just need to register the middleware with the bot.
+In *Startup.cs* replace the line `// TODO Trial 2: Register middleware here.` with the following code-snippet:

 ```csharp
 options.Middleware.Add(new TranslatorMiddleware(translatorOptions, connectedServices));